Studio Management

 Nova Music

-The Pro plan is $10 per month and adds unlimited students, Stripe payment processing, auto-invoicing, iCal sync, makeup credits, unlimited broadcasts, and 5 GB file storage.
-For many teachers, especially those just getting organized or growing their studio, the free plan covers everything they need.
+The Pro plan is $10 per month or $100 per year and adds unlimited students, iCal and Google Calendar sync, makeup credits, invoicing and Stripe payments, auto-invoicing, unlimited broadcasts, and 5 GB of file storage.

 My Music Staff